How many units of alcohol for a woman

 When it comes to alcohol consumption, moderation is key.
 Here are some tips to help you achieve and maintain a moderate level of drinking:

-See also How many ounces in 400 ml
+See also How many mondays in a year

 1. Set limits Establish a maximum number of drinks you are comfortable consuming in a single day or week and stick to it.
 This will help you keep track of your alcohol intake and prevent excessive drinking.